 - Low Performers: 1/100 = 1%

 Top Performers are thinking: “I’m not recognized or appreciated here.
 I know I can get better pay and more advancement opportunities elsewhere.”

-Low Performers are thinking: “These supervisors and managers are no good so this is allowing me to take it easy and still get paid.
-With the top and average performers leaving, I may get a chance for easy promotion.
+Low Performers are thinking: “These supervisors and managers are no good, so this is allowing me to take it easy and still get paid.
+With the top and average performers leaving, I may get a chance for an easy promotion.
 So, I can do even less work but at higher pay.”